goldfirere/singletons/README.md

 Definitions used to support singletons
 --------------------------------------

+This section contains a brief overview of some of the most important types from `Data.Singletons` (from `singletons`).
 Please refer to the singletons paper for a more in-depth explanation of these definitions.
 Many of the definitions were developed in tandem with Iavor Diatchki.

 ```haskell
 type Sing :: k -> Type